Porphyrius the Charioteer

+Porphyrius (Greek: Πορφύριος) the Charioteer, also named Porphyrius Calliopas (AD c.
+480 – after 538) was a celebrity Byzantine-Roman charioteer in the late 5th and early 6th century AD, during what the classicist Alan Cameron has described as the "golden age" of Byzantium's hippodrome, and of the Byzantine charioteer.

+Background

-Porphyrius the Charioteer (Greek:), also named as Porphyrius Calliopas was a celebrity Byzantine-Roman charioteer in the late 5th and early 6th centuries of Imperial Rome's Christian era, during what Alan Cameron describes as the "Golden Age of the Charioteer".
-Christianisation of the Roman empire had been accompanied by the abandonment of traditional Roman and Greek religious festivals and the banning of gladiator shows and other arena blood-sports; venationes (wild beast hunts in the arena) were banned in 498.
+Christianisation of the Roman empire was accompanied by the abandonment of traditional Roman and Greek religious festivals and the banning of associated gladiator shows and other arena blood-sports; venationes (wild beast hunts in the arena) were banned in 498.
 Chariot racing and certain forms of what Cameron describes as Imperial ritual, theatrical dance or "pantomime" replaced most imperially funded public entertainments.
-In 502, the theatrical or pantomime component was banned as unruly, leaving only such Imperial ritual as belonged to the chariot races, in particular the salutation of the emperor and victor.
+In 502, the theatrical or pantomime component was banned as unruly, leaving only such Imperial ritual as belonged to the chariot races, in particular the salutation of the emperor and victorious charioteer.